frontendpatterns/frontendpatterns.dev/src/content/patterns/query-caching.md

 ## Solution

-Apply the Query Caching pattern by storing fetched data to avoid redundant network requests and improve performance, and reinforce it with concise examples or tests.
+Store fetched data to avoid redundant network requests and improve performance.
 For example, let a `useOrders` hook own the network call while an `OrdersTable` component simply renders rows.